arkency/posts/posts/2016-11-28-testable-javascript-with-pure-functions.md

 }
 ```

+As you probably noticed this version comes from a method in React.js component
+and relies on `state` and `props` from that component.
+But the calculations
+have nothing to do with the UI logic.
+So it's better to keep them outside
+the component and test separately.
+We don't need (or want) React to check our
+math.

 _If you want to learn more about testable javascript code with pure functions, be sure to check [this page](http://redux.js.org/docs/recipes/WritingTests.html)._

 _We also have [Approaches to testing React components - an overview](http://reactkungfu.com/2015/07/approaches-to-testing-react-components-an-overview/) post._